samsergey/formica/README.md

 The Formica dialect was created for educational purpose while teaching the "Functional and logic programming" undergraduate course in the Kamchatka State Technical University (Russia).

-Formica is based on the [Racket programming language](http://planet.racket-lang.org/), famous by it's educational and practical use.
+Formica is based on the [Racket programming language](http://planet.racket-lang.org/), famous by it's educational and practical use, and could be considered as a Racket teachpack.

 Why Racket?